Purple Modern and Neon Explore Metaverse Website (2).png

 Wryn has been featured in NPR multiple years for their Tiny Desk Contest entries, and was recently interviewed by Ayesha Rascoe about their 2022 submission ‘Pushing’.

 Wryn’s music has been described as “Introspective.. lyrically sincere yet sophisticated”, “ tough yet heartfelt, and loaded with potential”.
-The emotional depth of their live performances and recorded work has drawn comparisons to Adrianne Lenker, PJ Harvey, Phil Elverum, Sharon Van Etten and Angel Olson.
+The emotional depth of their live performances and recorded work has drawn comparisons to Adrianne Lenker, PJ Harvey, Phil Elverum, Sharon Van Etten and Angel Olsen.

 …When asked if there's a message they want to send to trans youth in a year when they've been particularly targeted, Wryn says: "Every day, these kids are waking up and they're seeing headlines and they're seeing news and they're seeing thinkpieces about them.
 But they're not objects — they're people.
 All of these adults are saying that they shouldn't exist; that they aren't real.
 The main thing I want to send to them is just another voice saying, 'No, you should not be the ones to change.
 The world should be changing for you.'"…